 Samsung Galaxy S6 and S6 Edge: The awkward transitions

 With the disappointing sales of the Galaxy S5, Samsung needed to reinvent the line.
 Not only did it give the Galaxy S design a dramatic overhaul in 2015 with the Galaxy S6, but it also did something it had never done before: release two different models.
-Not content with that, it eventually even dropped a third model later in 2015.
+It eventually even dropped a third model later in 2015.

 Let’s start with the design.
 In an effort to make the Galaxy S line look and feel more premium, Samsung abandoned the removable plastic backing of previous phones and went with an all-glass back.
-Additionally, the S6 featured a unibody chassis made of metal which further emphasized Samsung’s high-end ambitions.
+Additionally, the S6 featured a metal unibody chassis, which further emphasized Samsung’s high-end ambitions.

 Not content to stop there, Samsung simultaneously introduced a different variant: the Samsung Galaxy S6 Edge.
 This device looked very similar to the normal Galaxy S6 but featured curved glass on either side of the display.
 Samsung had previously tested this idea with the Galaxy Note Edge, which featured curved glass on just the right side of the display.

 These phones both came out in March of 2015.
 Later, in August, Samsung unveiled the Samsung Galaxy S6 Edge Plus.
 This would represent the first “Plus” model in the Galaxy S family (even though a new Plus model wouldn’t come for two more years).
-As one would expect, the S6 Edge Plus was essentially a bigger version of the regular S6 Edge.
+As expected, the S6 Edge Plus was essentially a bigger version of the regular S6 Edge.

 Samsung Galaxy S6 fast facts:

-- The Galaxy S6 launched with Android 5.0.2 Lollipop and its final official update was Android 7.0 Nougat.
+- The Galaxy S6 launched with Android 5.0.2 Lollipop.
+Its final official update was Android 7.0 Nougat.